mzwaMoj/IBM_python_project_for_data_science/README.md

 ## Editing the file

-This is an IBM python project for data science repository.
+This is a repository for "IBM python project for data science".